 The Burren – wild flowers and ancient sites

-Our popular holiday to this delightful area of western Ireland, famous for its wild flowers, limestone landscape and fascinating history.
+This delightful area of western Ireland is famous for its wild flowers, limestone landscape and fascinating history.

-The Burren is known for its unusual range of plants, particularly for its arctic, alpine and mediterranean species.
-In amongst the limestone pavement grow a fascinating collection including colourful flowers, ferns, miniature trees, and several orchids including local specialities.
-The famous limestone ’pavement’ reaches the sea forming an attractive coastline and, to the north, lie the wildlife-rich shores of Galway Bay.
+The Burren is known for its unusual collection of plants, ranging from those of the western lowlands of the British Isles to arctic, alpine and mediterranean species.
+In amongst the limestone pavement grows a fascinating flora including colourful flowers, ferns, miniature trees, and several orchids including local specialities.
+The limestone ’pavement’ reaches the sea forming an attractive coastline and, to the north, lie the wildlife-rich shores of Galway Bay.

 Download trip report

 Please note that holidays change, although sometimes only slightly, from year to year and previous trip reports may not reflect the planned itinerary, or other holiday details, for the current trip.
 Please ask us if you would like to know of any significant differences.

 7 to 12 June 2018 (optional two days to 14 June)

 £945 (six days), £1,065 eight days)